AutodeskGames/stingray-docs/source/interactive_help/using_entities/script_behavior.md

 	For a full list of all the functions that you can set up in your script component module, as well as what parameters get passed to each, see the *core/components/templates/script_component.template* file.

-The trickiest thing to keep in mind while writing this script is that your module has to handle *all* entities that it is associated with, across all game worlds.
-You don't have a separate copy of the component object you define in this script for each entity; there is only *one* instance of this Lua object in the game.
+The trickiest thing to keep in mind while writing this script is that your module has to handle *all* entities that it is associated with, across all worlds in the engine.
+You don't have a separate copy of the component object you define in this script for each entity; there is only *one* instance of this Lua object.
 The script module itself is only run once, the first time one of its associated entities is spawned.
 After that, each time one of the functions in this module needs to be invoked (say the `update()` function), it is only invoked *one* time.
 You have to be aware when implementing these functions that your component has to handle the event for all entity instances associated with that component.

 For example, if you look at the template file, you'll see that the pre-written function definitions for `spawned()` and `unspawned()` cache some state information in the `world_data` field about all entities that are currently using the component.
 It uses this cache in the `update()` function to loop through all of the entities that need updating.

 Note that you don't have to `require` your script anywhere.
-The script component will automatically take care of loading it in to the Lua environment in the game.
+The script component will automatically take care of loading it in to the engine's Lua environment.

 #### More examples